This article first appeared in March 2018 was updated June 2023.

 How people having a seizure must be given first aid and secured throughout the actual treatment in a medical facility greatly depends on their level of awareness.
 Classifying their condition based on their awareness during episodes of seizure will eliminate risks by allowing for quick, appropriate response.
 Prior to 2017, this aspect was not fully factored in during treatment.
 Now epileptic seizures are classified as focal aware (awareness is intact), focal impaired (awareness is affected), unknown (awareness is indeterminate), and generalized seizures (condition is immediately presumed to affect awareness).

 Other Features Not Described Based on Origin and Awareness

 Apart from these two major aspects of seizure, there are other features that need to be factored into for a more precise and accurate diagnosis.
 For instance, there are symptoms in focal seizure, such as having an aura or a non-motor response, that occur before or at the beginning of the seizure attack.
 This is crucial in categorizing the condition and determining the best course of action.

 With this new seizure classification system, the ILAE is hoping to see improvements in the diagnosis and treatment of epilepsy.
-You can expect a more in-depth consultation with your neurologist in Leesburg on you next visit.
-Reputable practices such as Neurology Associates in Dulles and Lansdowne keeps up-to-date on new developments in medicine.
+You can expect a more in-depth consultation about this if you reach out to Dr. Dulai, your neurologist in Leesburg on you next visit.
+Reputable practices such as Neurology Associates in Lansdowne keep up to date on new developments in medicine.